livekit/livekit/README.md

 ### Testing your deployment

-Use the [connection tester](https://livekit.io/connection-test) to ensure your installation is set-up properly for user traffic.
+Use the [connection tester](https://livekit.io/connection-test) to ensure your installation is set up properly for user traffic.

 ## Building from source